awsdocs/aws-doc-sdk-examples/python/cross_service/textract_comprehend_notebook/README.md

 2. Replace the values of the indicated variables, specified in the `test-textract-comprehend` Python file, with the values that you want to use.

-3. Run the Python file..
+3. Run the Python file.

 ## Deleting the resources

 Remember to delete any resources you are no longer using, including your Amazon S3 bucket.

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: Apache-2.0